Witivio/vas-documentation/src/en/chatbot/metabot_en.md

 <br />

-When the user asks a question to the MetaBot, the MetaBot looks for the most relevant answer in the knowledge of the chatbots friends according to their perimeters.
+When the user asks a question to the MetaBot, the MetaBot looks for the most relevant answer in the knowledge of the chatbots friends according to their scopes.

 <br />
 <br />